R3D-GM/R3D-GM/README.md

 # Hi, I'm Rediet Girma 👋

-I'm a Full Stack Developer passionate about building real-world applications.
+I'm a Front-End and Back-End Stack Developer passionate about building real-world applications.
 I'm actively looking for opportunities where I can showcase my talents and grow as a developer.

 **Recent Project:** Customer Management System - a full-stack application using real external APIs to manage customer data efficiently.